Daus Mahnke, MD

-The pylorus sphincter can become narrowed, usually from an enlargerment of the muscle.
+The pylorus sphincter can become narrowed, usually from an enlargement of the muscle.
 The condition is called

 pyloric stenosis.
 It can cause severe symptoms such as nausea, vomiting, and

 dehydration.
-Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, a mass, such as cancer, or inflammatory diseases.
+Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, inflammatory diseases, or a mass, such as cancer.